JKhawaja/concurrency/Outline.md

 ## Code

 Graphs are global.
-Threads assigned to nodes in the graph can mark the nodes with a signal state.
+Threads that are assigned nodes from the graph can cause the nodes to change state and signal that state.

 **Extensional Lists vs. Intensional Conditions** Intensional Conditions would have to be part of a Breadth-First or Depth-First traversal, then every node would be compared against the conditions, and if it passed, would be considered accessible by the UI.